Catherine Obianuju Acholonu: Academia

 Acholonu taught at the English Department of Alvan Ikoku Federal College of Education, Owerri since 1978, and had authored over 16 books.

 In 1982, she established AFA: A journal of Creative Writing which was the first journal concerned with African literature.
 In 1986 she was the only Nigerian, and one of the two Africans to participate in the United Nations Expert Group Meeting on "Women, Population and Sustainable Development: the Road to Rio, Cairo and Beijing”.
 In 1990, she was selected as a Fulbright Scholar by the US government (as a result of her documenting the Igbo roots of Olaudah Equiano, a famed abolitionist and slave autobiographer) and served as a visiting faculty to several private colleges.
 The African American Studies program was initiated in the Manhattanville College, as a result of her efforts.

 She also co-founded the Catherine Acholonu Research Center to focus on historical revisionism centered on Pre-History of the African continent, in what was the first research initiative named after a Nigerian woman.

 Politics

 In 1992, she had unsuccessfully run for the post of Nigerian president as a candidate from National Republican Convention.
 During that time, her husband was the deputy-governor of Imo State from the same party.

-From 1999, she served as the Senior Special Adviser (SSA) to President Olusegun Obasanjo on Arts and Culture before resigning in 2002, to contest for the Orlu senatorial district seat of Imo State as a National Democratic Party candidate and re-enter active electoral politics.
+From 1999, she served as the Senior Special Adviser to President Olusegun Obasanjo on Arts and Culture before resigning in 2002, to contest for the Orlu senatorial district seat of Imo State as a National Democratic Party candidate and re-enter active electoral politics.
 However, she lost to Arthur Nzeribe.